 The outcome: Our client can capture far more data than ever before; they ingest terabytes of financial data in a consistent and powerful format, capable of running advanced analytics that meet organizational goals.

 SOF leaders must embrace the tools and techniques that make it easy to share and socialize insights.
 Using data visualization and socialization platforms can make this easier.
-Open data platforms, leveraging Free Open Source Software (FOSS), and Booz Allen’s Sailfish, aggregate data across the enterprise and increase implementation speed, flexibility of architecture, security, and interoperability.
+Open data platforms, leveraging Free Open Source Software (FOSS), aggregate data across the enterprise and increase implementation speed, flexibility of architecture, security, and interoperability.

 When it comes to achieving mission success – you’re not alone.
 Booz Allen’s Data Solutions and Artificial Intelligence capabilities – and our team of over 600 data scientists – illustrate “the art of turning data into insight.”